 - Loss of bladder control

 Allergy testing is particularly crucial for those with a history of penicillin allergy who have life-threatening infections, for which there is no alternative antibiotic.
-Also, those with frequent infections who have allergies, or at least adverse reactions, to many antibiotics should be tested.
+Also, those with frequent infections who have drug allergies, or at least adverse reactions, to many antibiotics should be tested.

 “Most patients with a drug allergy benefit from having an allergy specialist evaluate their drug reactions,” said Dr. Love.